 Arts Award on Voice is a public platform where you can share your work, post reviews, blog about what you're finding in the arts world and get feedback from other readers.
 There are lots of features that can help you complete your Arts Award portfolio.

-You can make all or part of your Arts Award portfolio in digital formats or online.
-You can use free online tools like Blogspot or Wordpress or you upload your work to social networking sites like Facebook, Flickr or Vimeo.
-Check out Arts Award Voice's Facebook page where you can share your work with other young people doing Arts Award.
+You can make all or part of your Arts Award portfolio in a digital format or online.
+There are free online tools like Blogspot or Wordpress, or you upload your work to social networking sites like Facebook, Flickr or Vimeo.

 Take a look at these portfolios which were created entirely online: